More stories

 “People want to travel; tourism remains a growth industry and an important sector for stabilising the southern euro area.”

-The package consists of silent participations of the WSF, a further credit line of the KfW, guarantees and a capital increase with subscription rights, which is to be resolved at an extraordinary general meeting of TUI in January.
+The package consists of silent participations of the WSF, a further credit line of the KfW, guarantees and a capital increase with subscription rights.

 The Mordashov family, owners of Unifirm, have made a long-term strategic investment in TUI and has agreed to participate in the capital increase with its company.